 This land, granted to the knights who fought alongside the king, eventually resulted in a feudal system where noblemen with large tracts of land would be able to afford lavish lifestyles and rise to significant might and power.

-The use of stirrups and its consequent contribution to a powerful feudal class may also have contributed to a decentralised mode of monarchy in early medieval Europe.
+The use of stirrups and its consequent contribution to a powerful feudal class may also have contributed to a decentralized model of monarchy in early medieval Europe.
 It was towards the high medieval period that the monarchy would gain the upper hand over the feudal monarchs in most parts of Europe.